 Bring your needle up from the back of the hooped fabric to form point A.

-Decide on the length of your stitch, and bring your needle down in point B, forming a straight line.
-You can use a pencil to draw a guideline directly on your fabric if you want, or you can just free hand it.
+Decide on the length of your stitch and direction of your stitch, and bring your needle down in point B, forming a straight line.

 2. The Running Stitch